MicrosoftDocs/windowsserverdocs/WindowsServerDocs/administration/windows-commands/eventcreate.md

 Enables an administrator to create a custom event in a specified event log.
-For examples of how to use this command, see [Examples](#BKMK_examples).

 ## Syntax